 At Sammamish Mortgage, we can help you get fully preapproved for a mortgage, regardless of the state of the current housing market.

 Sammamish Mortgage has been in business since 1992, and has assisted many homebuyers in the Pacific Northwest.
-If you are looking for mortgage financing in Washington State, we can help you get pre approved.
-Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon, and Washington.
+If you are looking for mortgage financing in Washington State, we can help you get pre-approved.
+Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon, Washington, and California.

 Contact a loan officer if you have any mortgage-related questions or concerns.
 If you are ready to move forward, you can view rates, obtain a customized instant rate quote, or apply instantly directly from our website.